The National Cancer Programme Update provides the latest information about key areas of our work. New information is added regularly.

 In this update:

-- Cancer Psychological and Social Support Initiative updates and developments
+- Extension of the Psychological and Social Support Services Initiative

 Welcome to the latest edition of our newsletter, which highlights key areas of our work programme.

 Welcome to our newsletter.
 This is an exciting time for Cancer Services and the sector as we begin to implement the new government priorities of equity and working together across the system.

 Since becoming manager of the Cancer Services team last year, my team and I have been listening to and talking with the sector to understand what is needed to build on our existing foundations and make the changes we all agree are needed to deliver better outcomes for people with cancer in New Zealand.
 I am pleased to announce the Ministry is now,at the request of Health Minister Dr David Clark, developing a specific strategy to support that work for the medium to long term.

 We’ve had initial discussions on how to improve cancer outcomes and care with a variety of clinicians, consumers and other relevant stakeholders including the Cancer Programme Leadership Board.
 We’ll engage more widely with cancer experts and frontline professionals later this year.
 We will be in contact about this with more details closer to the time.
 Appropriate leadership and governance for the sector will also be considered as part of the Cancer Strategy development.